FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     <span><span class="fa fa-lg fa-copy"></span> Copy the PokePaste to Clipboard!<span>
 </a>

-The Replica Code at the time of this writing is `L9VSPYV70U`
+The Replica Code at the time of this writing is `L9VSPYV70U`!
+However, it will likely not stay up forever, so please consult the above Paste for reference!

 ---

 ## Common Brings

-### All-Out Solar Offense
+### Sun Hyper-Offense
 #### Front
 <div class='team-list no-padding'>
     <div class='team-list-mon'>